dbarella/kitkat/README.md

 KitKat, a language that doesn't really do much.

-KitKat is a 2D language string printing language, where the programmer controls the direction in which the program runs, as well as the content that is printed.
+KitKat is a 2D string printing language where the programmer controls the direction in which the program runs, as well as the content that is printed.

 Movement control characters are: